Raheem Sterling: Contract dispute

 On 9 February 2015, Brendan Rodgers said that Sterling had been offered "an incredible deal" to stay at Liverpool, rumoured to be a new contract worth £100,000 a week, but he also stated Liverpool were "certainly not a club that is going to give way, way above what a player is worth at a certain time in their career."
 However, on 20 March, Rodgers said Sterling's contract situation would not be resolved until the summer at least.

 On 1 April, Sterling gave an unsanctioned interview with the BBC, where he confirmed he had turned down a new deal, but denied that this was for reasons of money.
 He had two years of a £35,000 per week contract remaining and said that he would not negotiate a new contract until the end of the season.
-Four days later, Brendan Rodgers criticised Sterling's advisors (Aidy Ward) for the interview, saying: "You are not a 20-year-old boy and you pick up the phone and ask to speak to the BBC.
+Four days later, Brendan Rodgers criticised Sterling's advisors, particularly Aidy Ward, for the interview, saying: "You are not a 20-year-old boy and you pick up the phone and ask to speak to the BBC.
 You don't do it.
 Him in particular.
 But, of course, if he is asked to do that by other parties then that is what he'll do."

 On 21 May, amid rumours that Sterling intended to leave the club, his agent, Ward, gave an interview to the London Evening Standard saying: "I don't care about the PR of the club and the club situation...
 He is definitely not signing.
 He's not signing for £700, £800, £900 thousand a week."

 On 11 June, Liverpool reportedly rejected an initial bid of £30 million from Manchester City.
 One week later, they reportedly rejected a second bid from City for £40 million, with Liverpool valuing Sterling at £50 million.
 Sterling reportedly later asked to be left out of Liverpool's preseason tour to Asia, and missed two days of training through illness, which was met with widespread criticism from former Liverpool players, including Steven Gerrard, Jamie Carragher and Graeme Souness.